 Education and Conflict Prevention

 Search for Common Ground is the world’s largest organization dedicated to peacebuilding.
 The organization believes, “conflict is inevitable, violence is not.”
 People need to be educated on how to resolve conflicts peacefully and/or be aware of the importance of doing so.
 One warning sign for conflict is a decrease in the number of girls who go to school.
-Malcorra tied in the investment in youth, particularly in girls, with consolidating Agenda 2030 (like the SDGs) and making a difference in the future.
+Malcorra tied the investment in youth, particularly in girls, with consolidating Agenda 2030 (like the SDGs) and making a difference in the future.

 – Kylar Cade